With a simple CSS trick, we can get fine-tuned control over how shadows are rendered, and create richer and more realistic 3D effects

 Simple guiding principles for making animations more meaningful

-A short but sweet tutorial of how to build your first interactive graph with Chart.js
+A step-by-step guide walking you through how to build your first interactive graph with Chart.js

-A list of 10 working graphs (bar chart, pie chart, line chart, etc.) with colors and data set up to render decent looking charts that you can copy and paste into your projects.
+A list of 10 graphs (bar chart, pie, line, etc.) with data set up to render charts that you can copy and paste into your projects

 We can apply one timing function per axis to produce curved paths, by using two or more objects to drive an animation.

 I built a collection of compositions to make it easier to find and match Google Web Fonts.

 A quick trick: add a pseudo-element and animate it with CSS transitions on hover.